 The movie is scripted by Brian Selznick from his own novel written in 2011.
 And there’s Julianne in a double role.
 In fact, a lot of things are double in this highly ambitious and self-righteous piece of fiction.
 Using the majestic ‘Also Sprach Zaratrustra’ (the song from Kubrik’s 1968 classic 2001: A Space Odyssey) to close your film is a gesture of extreme conceitedness.

 Wonderstruck showed in May at the Cannes Film Festival, where it was been well-received and also when this piece was originally written.
-It’s out in cinemas on April 6th (2018).
+Out in cinemas on April 6th (2018), and available for digital streaming on August 6th (2018).